MrNevil/GFG-DSA-2/README.md

-**I recommend taking this course as it contains extraordinary content and perfectly instructed by Sandeep Jain (ex-DE Shaw employee and ex-JIIT Noida assistant professor) who founded GeeksForGeeks to impart programming education at very low cost.
+**I recommend taking this course as it contains extraordinary content which is perfectly instructed by Sandeep Jain (ex-DE Shaw employee and ex-JIIT Noida assistant professor) also the founder of GeeksForGeeks to impart programming education at very low cost.
 I purchased this course in ₹ 2,000/- and really worth it.**